hosikiti/streakist/README.md

 ## Testing Strategy

 The project only tests complex business logic (such as streak calculation) for developer efficiency.
-The UI components are not tested as they are simple, straightforward, and frequently changing.
+The UI components tests are not included project as they are straightforward and frequently changing.

 To run the tests, run the following command: